mpatraw/bashrabbits/README.md

 # Rabbit

-Rabbit is a game that is being played all of the time in your file system.
+Rabbit is a game that is played in your file system.
 The goal is to catch and tag as many rabbits as possible.

 ## How to Install

-If you have Go installed, running `go get github.com/mpatraw/Rabbit`.
+If you have Go installed, run `go get github.com/mpatraw/Rabbit`.
 Otherwise you will have to download one of the binary packages when they're put up.

 ## How to Play